 This post may contain affiliate links.
 For more information, please see my full disclosure policy.

-Theme units are, by far, one of our favorite ways to learn in preschool.
+Theme units are, by far, one of our favorite ways to learn in the preschool classroom.

-They are so easily adaptable to meet your child’s needs, interests, and abilities and young children have a much easier time making connections between the subjects when they are all tailored around a centralized theme.
+They are so easily adaptable to meet your students’ needs, interests, and abilities and young children have a much easier time making connections between the subjects when they are all tailored around a centralized theme filled with fun hands-on activities.

-Now, we have a full list of preschool themes available for you to make sure that you have plenty of ideas to keep you and your children learning all year long, but after many requests, we’ve also broken them up into monthly theme lists to help you better organize your lesson planning this list of March preschool themes is the perfect way to get a head start on your Spring planning!
+Now, we have a full list of preschool themes available for your to make sure that you have plenty of ideas to keep your and your preschoolers learning all year long, but after many requests, we’ve also broken them up into monthly theme lists to help you better organize your lesson planning this list of March preschool themes is the perfect way to get a head start on your Spring theme planning!

 March Preschool Themes